abdel3107/abdel3107/README.md

 ### Hi there 👋, I'm Pouotouo Abdel Zidane
-I'm a software engineering student at National Polytechnique Douala, Cameroon.
+I'm a software engineer,  ex-student at National Polytechnique Douala, Cameroon.
 I'm passionate about backend development, Flutter, machine learning, and open-source projects.
 I'm constantly improving my skills and working on projects to impact society positively.

 ---